This checklist applies to:

-The information below applies to dual credit students (a high school student who enrolls in a college-level course and receives simultaneous academic credit for the course from both the college and the high school) and early enrollment students (a high school student who enrolls in a college-level course and receives academic credit only from the college).
+- Dual credit students—a high school student who enrolls in a college-level course and receives simultaneous academic credit for the course from both the college and the high school.

 We do not need high school transcripts or Weatherford College transcripts.
-(Early admissions homeschool students do need to submit homeschool transcripts.)
+Early admissions homeschool students will need to submit homeschool transcripts.

-- Contact your counselor to see if the TSI Assessment is provided at your high school.
-The TSI can also be taken at one of the Weatherford College Testing Centers by registering online or by calling 817-598-6383.
+- Contact your counselor to see if the TSIA Assessment is provided at your high school.
+The TSIA can also be taken at one of the Weatherford College Testing Centers by registering online or by calling 817-598-6383.

 4. Enroll in classes with Weatherford College

 Your high school counselor completes your high school schedule; it is your responsibility to register with Weatherford College.
 You can enroll, pay, and check your records in your Coyote Connect student portal.